 Each state has its own statutes regarding civil and criminal penalties, however, and its own ways of handling claims of police misconduct.
 In July 2020, for example, New York lawmakers introduced legislation to make police liability insurance mandatory.
 One month earlier, Colorado passed a bill that made officers personally liable for up to $25,000 in damages in misconduct-related lawsuits.
 Nevertheless, no state or municipality currently requires police officers to carry liability insurance.

 Speak To The Insurance Experts At JMG

 Reach out to the agents at JMG Insurance Agency to learn more about liability insurance and its benefits.
 Since our founding in 1916, we have been dedicated to providing high-quality insurance solutions to clients throughout Connecticut, New Jersey, New York, Massachusetts, and Hawaii.
 As an independent agency, we work closely with several insurers that have proven their stability and reliability over the years.

-If you are a police officer or other law enforcement official, it is strongly recommended that you purchase a police professional liability policy.
+If you are a police officer or other law enforcement official, it is strongly recommended that you purchase a police protective liability policy.
 This policy will help cover damages arising from property damage, bodily injury, or personal injury resulting from a “wrongful act.”
 In the event of a lawsuit, it will also cover the ensuing legal fees.
 The pricing of our policies depends on your unique needs: we offer plans that provide $100,000 in coverage and $250,000 in coverage.
-Call JMG Insurance Agency today at (844) 304-7332 or contact us online for more information about our police professional liability insurance policies.
+Call JMG Insurance Agency today at (844) 304-7332 or contact us online for more information about our police protective liability insurance policies.